DraftKings Sportsbook Review 2021 & Promo Code

-As of present, the DraftKings Sportsbook does not offer a player rewards system.
-We probably will see this in the future, possibly resembling the DFS Crowns, which add up based on dollar participation in real-money contests.
+At present, the DraftKings Sportsbook does not offer a player rewards system.
+We may see this in the future, possibly resembling the DFS Crowns, which add up based on dollar participation in real-money contests.
 Players can use crowns for tickets into contests and merchandise.
 For sports betting, loyalty points probably would come in the form of free bets.

 Deposits and withdrawals

 - ACH/VIP preferred e-check

 - Online banking – log into your bank online and process transactions

 - Visa/Mastercard – May work for DFS but may get rejected for sportsbook deposits, depending on the bank issuing the card

 - Cash at the casino cage (in some states where DK has a casino partner.
 Check the website for more details)

 - Online banking

 - Withdrawal at the casino cage — depending on your state and DraftKings’ relationship with the licensed casino.

 We’ve deposited with PayPal and ACH and withdrew funds through both, which in both cases hit the accounts in under 48 hours.
 We’ve been using DraftKings DFS games since 2013 and have never encountered a problem making a withdrawal or deposit.